Cooperative Experience Manager

 - i.
 Provide support in implementing Board-approved policies, guiding documents, organizational procedures, and member priorities in the units.

-- 3. Ensure that Member Resources services and programs are effectively coordinated, regularly promoted, made available to all members, and responsive to members’ needs and desires within the context of limited resources consistent with a low-income-serving student housing cooperative.
+- 3. Ensure that Cooperative Experience services and programs are effectively coordinated, regularly promoted, made available to all members, and responsive to members’ needs and desires within the context of limited resources consistent with a low-income-serving student housing cooperative.

 - a.
 These resources include but are not limited to: the BSC Emergency Grant, other financial and basic needs resources, health and wellness events and materials, conflict mediation, member advocacy, disabled access support, emergency services planning, party safety programs, member event planning, etc.